 In the International Terminal, One Flew South Restaurant and Sushi is located in Concourse E and is consistently recognized as one of the best airport restaurants in the world.
 Concourse F has the Jekyll Island Seafood Company and a few other options.

 Atlanta Airport has five lounges throughout the airport.
-Business-class travelers or military members are typically granted access to the following lounges.
-Economy travelers may be able to purchase a day pass or annual membership.
+Business-class travellers or military members are typically granted access to the following lounges.
+Economy travellers may be able to purchase a day pass or annual membership.

 American Airlines Admirals Club is located at Concourse T. It is open from Saturday – Friday at 4:45am – 8:00 pm, and on Sunday at 4:45am – 7:00pm.
 You must have a boarding pass with any of the oneworld ® alliance airlines in order to enter.
 Entrance is free for elite members and day passes are $59.